Vaccination in care homes in England

 - how you'll use, store and delete vaccination data, in line with data protection law (UK GDPR)

 - how staff can book a vaccination, if they're not fully vaccinated yet

 - policy for time off work related to the vaccine, including sick leave if someone has side effects

 - options if someone is not able to enter the care home

 - how staff can ask questions or raise an issue if they have any concerns

 Informing contractors and people carrying out work in the care home

-Employers should contact anyone who needs to enter the care home for work, to let them know they'll need to show their vaccination or exemption status to enter the care home from 11 November.
+Employers should contact anyone who needs to enter the care home for work, to let them know they'll need to show proof of their vaccination or exemption.
 For example, tradespeople, hairdressers or occupational therapists.